nikita-kit/nikita-css/README.md

 ## CSS Rules

-I'm using some variation of BEM+SMACSS+optionatedexperienceofcssdevelopmentyears:
+We're using some variation of BEM+SMACSS+optionatedexperienceofcssdevelopmentyears:

-My site exists of basic __blocks__.
+Our site exists of basic __blocks__.
 Blocks are independent parts of the site (e.g. menu, metanav, login form, sidebar, user detail page).
 Like explained at [yandex's BEM](http://img-fotki.yandex.ru/get/5008/221798411.0/0_babce_7deef28f_XXL.png).
 The blocks may contain other blocks.

 The smallest entities of a block are called __elements__.
 For instance the block 'menu' contains multiple items, a login block may contain a username element, password element and a submit button element.
 Like explained at [yandex's BEM](http://img-fotki.yandex.ru/get/6726/221798411.0/0_babd1_f14000fa_XL.png).